RelaxRZ/LightningJump/README.md

 ### This project aims to develop an algorithm to track lightning all around Australia and detect lightning jumps happening in a specific area within a range of time.
 After the lightning jump algorithm is finished, the code for scanning the severe hail around that region is constructed and applied to validate the current model, designed for preparing future severe weather forecasts code development
 -----------------------------------------------------------------------------------------------------------------

-### Code - Source Code of Machine Learning Model on Age-Sex Cohort Projection
+### Code - Source Code of Lightning Jump Detection & Severe Hail Index Collection